JD Mortgage®: Special Home Loans for Lawyers

 Enter the JD Mortgage, a service we’ve put together to connect you with mortgage products established by a few banks that recognize an opportunity to establish a relationship with a young lawyer looking to buy a house.
-The JD Mortgage Loan is a mortgage for lawyers (anyone with a juris doctor).
+The JD Mortgage is a way to get a special mortgage for lawyers (anyone with a juris doctor).
 But before we discuss the details, first a little history.

 History of Physician Mortgages (Precursor to JD Mortgages)

 But what about lawyers?
 Surely they default on their loans at a lower rate than the national average (they do).
 Surely many of them aren’t all that financial sophisticated and are willing to pay slightly higher fees and interest for access to a no money down loan?
 Given the overlap in these two communities, it seems obvious that the banks would be rushing to offer a similar program to the JDs of the world.